Our University’s Most Prestigious Awards

 About the Awards

-Launched in 2023, the SMU Health Impact Awards program honors exemplary SMU alumni, friends, and students who have made significant contributions to health sciences or healthcare by virtue of their professional activities and/or community service, or who have demonstrated exceptional promise for outstanding future achievements.
-Through their individual accomplishments and merits, the awardees bring enduring distinction to the University.
+Launched in 2023, the SMU Health Impact Awards program honors exemplary SMU students, faculty, staff, alumni and friends who have made significant contributions to health sciences or healthcare by virtue of their professional activities and/or community service, or who have demonstrated exceptional promise for outstanding future achievements.

-Recipients are selected by the SMU president following recommendations from a committee selected to represent the diversity of the University, to include the deans of the Colleges of Health Sciences, Nursing, and Podiatric Medicine or their designees, as well as faculty, staff, alumni, and student representatives.
-Recipients are required to attend the SMU Health Impact Awards recognition event, where possible.
+Recipients will be determined by the SMU president following recommendations from a selection committee representing the diversity of the University, including the Deans of the Colleges of Health Sciences, Nursing, and Podiatric Medicine or their designees, as well as faculty, staff, alumni, and student representatives.
+Recipients highly encouraged to attend the SMU Health Impact Awards recognition event so we may collectively celebrate their accomplishments.
 Any posthumous recognition must be approved in advance by the recipient’s family.

 - Click the dropdown arrow next to each awardee's name to see their short biography.